andrewn/raspi-printer/README.md

 On the Raspberry Pi you need to install the python-serial library so we can communicate with the printer via the serial interface.

     $ sudo apt-get install python-serial

-Create a file called PRINTER_ID.
+Create a file called `PRINTER_ID`.
 It should contain the printer's unique ID and nothing else.

 Next, you can run the printer.py app:

     $ cd /path/to/raspi-printer/
     $ sudo python printer.py

 The software will poll every 10 secs looking for something to print.